stephaniezablocki/firstproject/README.md

 # firstproject
-# This file is my first repo for Discrete which does not have a purpose yet.
+# This file is my first repo for Discrete.